Koinobori & Kabuto: The Colorful Rhapsody of Boys’ Day in Japan

 A. Koinobori

-These carp-shaped windsocks are the Kardashians of Boys’ Day in Japan – they’re everywhere, and they look fabulous!
+These carp-shaped windsocks are everywhere on the Kardashians of Boys’ Day in Japan, and they look fabulous!
 Legend has it that carps swim upstream and transform into dragons.
 That’s like leveling up in a video game!
 These colorful koinobori represent the hope that children will grow strong and resilient, just like carp.
-Parents with these windsocks are saying, “Go on, kiddo, be a dragon!”
+Parents with these windsocks are saying, “Go on, be a dragon!”

 B. Shobu